Akuli/jou/doc/types.md

 A void pointer (`void*`) is used when you don't want the compiler to know the type of the object being pointed at.
-You can use void pointers whenever a different pointer type is expected.
+You can use void pointers whenever a pointer is expected.
 However, you can't do e.g. `pointer++` or `*pointer` or `pointer[index]` with a void pointer, because to do that, the compiler would need to know the size of the underlying value.